Skip Navigation

 (a) the automatic transfer of some defended cases in the High Court;

-(a1) the circumstances in which defended cases may be sent from one County Court hearing centre or court office to another; and
+(b) the circumstances in which defended cases may be sent from one County Court hearing centre or court office to another; and

-(2) There are three tracks –
+(2) There are four tracks –

 (a) the small claims track;

-(b) the fast track; and
+(b) the fast track;

-(c) the multi-track.
+(d) the multi-track.

 Back to top of page